GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Experiments

 \subsubsection{\textbf{Efficiency Evaluation}}

-To evaluate the efficiency of GORAG, we compare GORAG's indexing time cost with other baselines' training or indexing time cost on the 4 round split version of WOS and Reuters datasets, the results are shown in Figure \autoref{fig:eff_wos} and \autoref{fig:eff_reuters}.
-For both datasets, Propositionizer achieves the worst indexing efficiency.
-This is because it employs an additional fine-tuned LLM to convert each side information into propositions.
-In this process, this extra LLM rewrite each labeled or query text and generates a long list of propositions, introducing more efficiency overhead compared to other models that use the LLM solely for classification or keyword extraction, which typically generate only a few tokens.
-It is also worth noting that, although GORAG's online indexing mechanism introduces a vast amount of knowledge into the weighted graph, we can still achieve comparable or better time efficiency with other baselines.
+To evaluate the efficiency of GORAG, we compare the total time cost of GORAG and other baselines on the 4 round split version of WOS and CAD datasets with Qwen2.5-7B backbone, the results are shown in Figure \autoref{fig:eff_wos} and \autoref{fig:eff_cad}.
+Although GORAG's online indexing mechanism introduces a vast amount of knowledge into the weighted graph, we can still achieve comparable or better time efficiency with other baselines.
+We also list the token usage comparison between GORAG and other baselines in \autoref{tab:token_cost}, and the graph's memory usage and incremental trends in \autoref{tab:memory_cost}, where GORAG consumes fewer tokens than current RAG baselines, and only introduce less than 50KB memory cost compared with solely applying LLMs.